 A lot is at stake when you are dealing with a personal injury case.
-You are required to prove all the damages that you have claimed such as lost wages, medical expenses, damage to your vehicle(in case of a vehicle accident), emotional stress, pain and suffering.
+You are required to prove all the damages that you have claimed such as lost wages, medical expenses, damage to your vehicle(in case of a vehicle accident), emotional stress, pain, and suffering.
 If you are involved in such a case, there’s always a chance that the defendant will search information about you on social media to use it against you in a case.
 On the other hand, your social media content could also prove to be beneficial in proving your claims in the court.
-Social media content is hence crucial for your case.
+Social media content is hence crucial to your case.

 Here’s what you need to know about social media content and how it affects your case: